-5.6 smog\tablegen
+5.7 smog\tablegen

-When using user-defined potentials (i.e. not 6-12, or direct Coulomb interactions), then it is necessary to provide a table file that contains tabulated potentials and forces.
+This is only to be used if you are running simulations in Gromacs.
+If you are using OpenSMOG/OpenMM, then this tool cannot be used.
+When using userdefined potentials (i.e. not 6-12, or direct Coulomb interactions), then it is necessary to provide a table file that contains tabulated potentials and forces.
 Specifically, Gromacs will consider any tabulated potential of the form: